Scarborough, North Yorkshire: Climate

 The climate is temperate with mild summers and cool, windy, winters.
-The hottest months of the year are July and August, with temperatures reaching an average high of 17 °C and falling to 11 °C at night.
-The average daytime temperatures in January are 4 °C, falling to 1 °C at night.
+The hottest months of the year are July and August, with temperatures reaching an average high of 19 °C and falling to 12 °C at night.
+The average daytime highs in January are 7 °C, falling to 2 °C at night.
 The station's elevation of 110 m is far above sea level compared to the immediate coastline, where the climate is likely slightly milder year round.

+Climate data for Scarborough, North Yorkshire Average maximum and minimum temperatures, and average rainfall recorded between 1991 and 2020 by the Met Office.